AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/getting-started.md

 InitializeAsync():

-- Reads the database configuration from `SqlStatements.json`
+- Reads database configuration from `SqlStatements.json`
-- Opens/creates the configured databases
+- Opens or creates the databases
-- Applies the database options and PRAGMA settings
+- Applies database options and PRAGMA settings
 - Prepares SQLiteXM

 RegisterEntitiesAsync():

-- Tells SQLiteXM which entity types belong to the ORM
+- Registers which entity types to use
 - Inspects entity metadata
-- Creates/updates the corresponding database schema
+- Creates or updates the database schema

 Registration can be performed with one or more entity types.